glasserc/elm-form-result/README.md

 `MovieReviewErrors` type with a field called `rating : RatingError`, which parallels the `rating` field in our form type.

-Instead of a separate error type, some people like to change their form type -- augment each field with some kind of error status.
-Keeping errors in a separate type makes it a little more obvious whether the form has been validated already and whether there are any errors outstanding that the user has to address.
-It's also a little clearer when you have to present errors that aren't tied specifically to a single form field.
-More about this later.
+(Instead of a separate error type, some people like to change their form type -- augment each field with some kind of error status.
+The advantage here is that it's much easier to remember to render errors and clear them as the corresponding field gets modified, because the error status is "attached" to the field data.
+However, keeping errors in a separate type makes it a little more obvious whether the form has been validated already and whether there are any errors outstanding that the user has to address (see "clearing errors" below).
+It's also a little clearer when you have to present errors that aren't tied specifically to a single form field (see "bad combination" below). `elm-form-result` is meant for use with a form error type.)

 Some people like to use `String`s as the possible errors, but I prefer a distinct type for each field to try to make it harder to